openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimizie-preprocessing/layout-api-overview.rst

 * ``H``/``Height`` - height
 * ``W``/``Width`` - width

-These names are used in :doc:`PreProcessing API <openvino_docs_OV_UG_Preprocessing_Overview>`.
+These names are used in :doc:`PreProcessing API <../optimizie-preprocessing>`.
 There is a set of helper functions to get appropriate dimension index from a layout.

 .. tab-set::